BimalKanxa/hiringbuzz-Job-Portal/README.md

 1. you have to create .env file in backend with the following field:
      a. database url
      b. jwt secret key
 this project will be private soon...

+this is a career portal website where users can go through the job opportunity and apply through the company's official website following the apply link.